EmoinLanyu/test-results/extended_summary_for_etcd_and_kube_apiserver_tests.md

 ### Our Test Results

+#### With Network Latency

-In our tests with above setup, we observed performance downgrade when disk IO latency or network latency was injected.
+In our tests with above setup, we observed performance downgrade when network latency was injected.
 When the latency reached and went over one second, Etcd failovers were more likely to happen.
 When the latency was between one second and two seconds, we could see the performance of kube-apiserver went back to normal after Etcd cluster failed over.

 However, with default Etcd cluster configuration, when latency reached two seconds, though we could see that Etcd cluster had successfully failed over, the kube-apiserver was still unavailable.